James Baldwin

-James Arthur Baldwin (August 2, 1924 – December 1, 1987) was an American writer.
-He garnered acclaim for his work across several mediums, including essays, novels, plays, and poems.
-His first novel, Go Tell It on the Mountain, was published in 1953; decades later, Time magazine included the novel on its list of the 100 best English-language novels released from 1923 to 2005.
-His first essay collection, Notes of a Native Son, was published in 1955.
+James Arthur Baldwin (né Jones; August 2, 1924 – December 1, 1987) was an American writer and civil rights activist who garnered acclaim for his essays, novels, plays, and poems.
+His 1953 novel Go Tell It on the Mountain has been ranked by Time magazine as one of the top 100 English-language novels.
+His 1955 essay collection Notes of a Native Son helped establish his reputation as a voice for human equality.
+His 1965 debate with William Buckley is regarded as one of the most influential debates on Race.
+Baldwin was an influential public figure and orator, especially during the civil rights movement in the United States.

-Baldwin's work fictionalizes fundamental personal questions and dilemmas amid complex social and psychological pressures.
-Themes of masculinity, sexuality, race, and class intertwine to create intricate narratives that run parallel with some of the major political movements toward social change in mid-twentieth century America, such as the civil rights movement and the gay liberation movement.
-Baldwin's protagonists are often but not exclusively African American, and gay and bisexual men frequently feature prominently in his literature.
-These characters often face internal and external obstacles in their search for social and self-acceptance.
-Such dynamics are prominent in Baldwin's second novel, Giovanni's Room, which was written in 1956, well before the gay liberation movement.
+Baldwin's fiction posed fundamental personal questions and dilemmas amid complex social and psychological pressures.
+Themes of masculinity, sexuality, race, and class intertwine to create intricate narratives that influenced both the civil rights movement and the gay liberation movement in mid-twentieth century America.
+His protagonists are often but not exclusively African-American, and gay and bisexual men feature prominently in his work (as in his 1956 novel Giovanni's Room).
+His characters typically face internal and external obstacles in their search for self- and social acceptance.

-His reputation has endured since his death and his work has been adapted for the screen to great acclaim.
-An unfinished manuscript, Remember This House, was expanded and adapted for cinema as the documentary film I Am Not Your Negro (2016), which was nominated for Best Documentary Feature at the 89th Academy Awards.
-One of his novels, If Beale Street Could Talk, was adapted into the Academy Award– winning film of the same name in 2018, directed and produced by Barry Jenkins.
+Baldwin's work continues to influence artists and writers.
+His unfinished manuscript Remember This House was expanded and adapted as the 2016 documentary film I Am Not Your Negro, winning the BAFTA Award for Best Documentary.
+His 1974 novel If Beale Street Could Talk was adapted into a 2018 film of the same name, which earned widespread praise.

-In addition to writing, Baldwin was also a well-known, and controversial, public figure and orator, especially during the civil rights movement in the United States.